 Mike Turzai was raised in Moon Township and graduated from Our Lady of the Sacred Heart High School in 1977.
 He earned his Bachelor of Arts in English from the University of Notre Dame in 1981, and received his law degree from Duke University in 1987.
 From 1988-1992 Turzai worked as an Assistant District Attorney for Allegheny County.
 In 1992 he began working at Houston Harbaugh, P.C.
 During this time, Turzai was also elected to the Bradford Woods Borough council from 1998-2001, and served as vice president from 2000-2001.
 He lives with his wife Lidia and their 3 sons, Andrew, Stephen, and Matthew in Marshall Township, Allegheny County.

 On June 26, 2001, Turzai won a special election to represent the 28th Legislative District, which is located in Allegheny County.
 He was elected chairman of the Republican Policy Committee in the 2007-2008 legislative session.
 From 2009-2010 he was the Republican Whip and served 2 consecutive terms as Republican Majority Leader, from 2011-2014.
-On January 6th, 2015, Turzai was unanimously elected Speaker by his House colleagues.
+On January 6th, 2015, Turzai was unanimously elected Speaker by his House colleagues and was reelected as Speaker of the House for 2 more consecutive terms.

 In the 2005-2006 session, Turzai was one of the prime sponsors of House Bill 515, which amended the Tax Reform Code to allow for the creation of a business tax decrease in order to attract and retain Pennsylvania manufacturing jobs and effectively compete with other states.
 The bill passed both the House of Representatives and the Senate; however, it was vetoed by then-Governor Rendell in December of 2005.